 Southeast Florida's unique geographic characteristics make it one of the most vulnerable regions to be impacted by climate change and sea level rise.
 These characteristics include low land elevations, flat topography, a porous geology, and dense coastal development.
-In combination, climate change and sea level rise are expected to present significant challenges relating to water resource planning, management, and infrastructure for communities throughout the region, which includes Palm Beach, Broward, Miami-Dade and Monroe counties.
-These communities have agreed to partner in regionally-coordinated climate mitigation and adaptation strategies as part of the Southeast Florida Regional Climate Change Compact (Compact) and have jointly developed and adopted a Regional Climate Action Plan (RCAP) including 21 recommendations that address "Water Supply, Management, and Infrastructure".
+In combination, climate change and sea level rise are expected to present significant challenges relating to water resource planning, management and infrastructure for communities throughout the region, which includes Palm Beach, Broward, Miami-Dade and Monroe counties.
+These communities have agreed to partner in regionally-coordinated climate mitigation and adaptation strategies as part of the Southeast Florida Regional Climate Action Plan (RCAP) including 21 recommendations that address "Water Supply, Management, and Infrastructure".